Head of Division: Associate Professor Lucia Knight BSc Cape Town MPS UKZN PhD LSHTM

 To learn more about the SBS track, please look at our SBS Track Handbook.

-The Division also offers PhD supervision and is currently hosting 7 PhD students.
+The Division also offers PhD supervision and currently hosts a number of PhD students.
 The PhD in Public Health is by research only.
 Interested students should ensure that there are qualified supervisors available in the Division in their area of interest.

 Public Health Advocacy